tuxerator/burp/report/main.typ

 == In-Path Oracle

-To measure the performance we examin the size of the oracle with varying the detour limits and road network size as well as the throughput.
+To measure the performance we examine the size of the oracle with varying the detour limits and road network size as well as the throughput.

 === Varying Detour Limits

 To measure the impact of the detour limit on the oracle size we varied the detour limit from 0.05 to 5.
+The test were performed on the Konstanz data set consisting of 2282 nodes and 4377 edges.
+As we can see in @fig-oracle-size the oracle size is roughly shaped like a bell which makes sense when looking at @lemma-In-Path-Property and @lemma-Not-In-Path-Property.
+When $epsilon$ is very small @lemma-Not-In-Path-Property is more easily satisfied.
+Similarly when $epsilon$ is very big @lemma-In-Path-Property is satisfied for bigger blocks.
+It is important to note #cite(<Ghosh2023>, form: "prose") report much smaller sizes for a graph of this size.
+For a graph with 5000 nodes they report a oracle size of a little bit more than 100,000 compared to the 3,010,095 (see @fig-oracle-size) for a graph with 2248 nodes we found.

 #figure(
   cetz.canvas({